 The final step in getting your drug on the market in China is hospital listing, which usually has a timeline of three to five months.
 After a pharmaceutical product has won a provincial bidding process, it must be listed by each individual hospital.
 Only then can the product be prescribed by physicians working in that specific hospital.

 Once or twice a year, every large hospital creates a committee to approve any new drugs to be included in the hospital’s formulary.
 Only pharmaceuticals listed on the formulary can be purchased by the hospital and prescribed to patients by physicians.
 The committee, headed by the hospital’s pharmacy director, usually consists of department chiefs who recommend the drugs that their specialties and departments need.
 Decisions are based on consensus.

 It is important to research in advance exactly which hospitals specialize in treating your product’s therapeutic area.
 Like the other steps in the process of getting your pharmaceutical product to market in China, it is critical to have key opinion leaders engaged beforehand.
 Administrators and physicians in each hospital who know about your drug can advocate for its inclusion in the formulary.

 Drug registration in China is a complicated and lengthy process.
 However, registration is only the first step in getting your product onto the market.
 After registration, it generally takes a further 18 months to obtain market access.
-How a pharmaceutical company approaches the reimbursement drug lists, bidding process and hospital listing is crucial for success in the Chinese pharmaceutical market.
+How a pharmaceutical company approaches the reimbursement drug lists, bidding process and hospital listing is crucial for success in the pharmaceutical market in China.

 This article was originally published in the Regulatory Focus Features section of RAPS.org (http://www.raps.org/regulatory-focus/features/2014/06/19457/Pharmaceutical-Reimbursement-in-China/).